phungdiep1997/xxx/exercises/21_listcomps.rst

 21.7
 ----

-Create a list contains all integers which are multiple of 3 or 5.
+Create a list contains all integers less than 1001, which are multiple of 3 or 5.

 21.8
 ----